kalogeropo/thesis/README.md

 - **Vector Space (VS)** [Link to VS model reference]
 - **Set-Based (SB)** [Link to SB model reference]
-- **Graphical Set-Based (GSB)** [Link to GSB model reference]

 ### Overview of the `infre` Library

-In this study, a new family of IR models was designed and implemented by extending the SB and GSB models.
+In this study, a new family of IR models was designed and implemented by extending the SB and Graphical extension of the Set-Based (GSB) models.
 The **`infre`** library is envisioned to evolve, hosting various state-of-the-art (SOTA) IR models.
 The goal is to allow easy fitting to specific collections and seamless comparison across models using IR metrics like *Precision, Recall, F1-Score, AVEp, MAP, DCG, etc.*, and others for educational and research purposes.

 ### Repository Structure